 What to Serve with Marry Me Chicken

 Looking for the perfect sides to round out this Marry Me Chicken recipe?
-The creamy sauce is basically begging to be soaked up by some crusty bread or spooned over al dente pasta.
+The creamy sauce is basically begging to be soaked up by some rustic Italian bread or spooned over al dente pasta.

 I love serving it with linguine pasta, creamy mashed potatoes, or even white rice.
 Anything that will soak up that gorgeous sauce will work well!

-You can store any leftover chicken, completely cooled in an airtight container in the refrigerator for up to 3 days.
+You can store any leftover chicken, completely cooled in an airtight container in the fridge for up to 3 days.

 Can you freeze Marry Me Chicken?